List of parks in the Louisville metropolitan area

-Following is a list of parks, forests and nature preserves in the Louisville metropolitan area.
+The following is a list of parks, forests and nature preserves in the Louisville metropolitan area.

 Louisville Metro (Jefferson County)

 Frederick Law Olmsted Parks

 The Frederick Law Olmsted Parks (formerly called the Olmsted Park System) in Louisville was the last of five such systems designed by Frederick Law Olmsted.
 All of the parks in this system are managed by Louisville Metro Parks.